mledoze/countries/README.md

  - add more alternative spellings/names
  - rename `alt-spellings` to `alt-names`
  - have only one data source (master file) from which we can generate other formats (see #12)
+ - add the type of the country (country, sovereign state, public body, territory, etc.)
+ - add the land borders
+ - add regions, provinces and cities

 ## Sources
 Wikipedia for country name, TLD, ISO codes and alternative spellings